Italy PM takes aim at migrants, austerity in maiden speech - Journal du Cameroun

 A lawyer with little political and no government experience, Conte was nominated by far-right League leader Matteo Salvini and the head of the anti-establishment Five Star movement Luigi di Maio — both of whom are now his deputy prime ministers.

-Conte’s maiden policy speech reaffirmed several of the coalition’s key manifesto themes, including a tough line on migrants, rejection of economic austerity and conciliatory gestures towards Moscow.
+In his first policy speech to lawmakers since being sworn in, Conte reaffirmed several of the coalition’s key manifesto themes, including a tough line on migrants, rejection of economic austerity and conciliatory gestures towards Moscow.

 “We want to reduce our public debt, but we want to do so with growth and not with austerity measures,” he told senators.